 In addition, the omnidirectional type is easier to install than any other types of antenna for wifi.
 These do not require adjustments to be made when the user moves from a new site to another or when there is a problem with the network transmissions.
 Hence, these ones would be an excellent choice, particularly on vehicles on the move.
 In short, if you travel a lot, this is an ideal transmitter as it is portable and offers better speeds.

 Directional antennas are another one of the types of antenna for Wifi.
 Moreover, directional antennas are radiofrequency (RF) wireless antennas that are intended to perform better in specific directions than in a broader scope when transmitting radio waves.
 In other words, their most significant gain (improvement efficiency) occurs in only one direction.
 Hence, unlike omnidirectional antennas, this type of antenna will not cover large areas.
+Read this article, to learn more about the 11 Best WiFi Routers For Home (And Office Purposes)

 But on the bright side, they are designed to improve communication transmission and reception while simultaneously reducing interference.
 Typically, directional antennas are excellent for applications requiring a direct line of sight.
 These include covering public areas, long hallways, aisles, and other structures.